-As a part of our daycare program, we offer Preschool activities 5 days per week (September through May) for children 3.5 years old.
-Activities include art projects, circle time, storytime, painting, drawing, play-dough, cut-outs, etc. Additionally, an emphasis is placed on an introduction to the alphabet, numbers, colors, shapes, weather, months, days of week, and more as well as Kumon and Get Ready for School learning workbooks, and many other educational and fun activities such as puzzles, matching opposites, kinetic sand, light up table etc. Each child gets his/her own Get Ready for School and Kumon workbooks with activities specifically designed for this age group.
-Finished pages with activities are given to parents at the end of each day.
+As a part of our daycare program, we offer Preschool activities five days per week (September through May) for children 3.5 years old.
+Activities include art projects, circle time, storytime, painting, drawing, play-dough, cut-outs, puzzles, matching opposites, kinetic sand, a light-up table, etc. Additionally, an emphasis is placed on an introduction to the alphabet, numbers, colors, shapes, weather, months, and days of the week.
+Each child gets their own "Kumon" and "Get Ready for School" learning workbook and many other educational and fun worksheets kids use daily.
+The finished pages are given to parents at the end of each day.

-Creating art expands a child’s ability to interact with the world around them, and provides a new set of skills for self-expression and communication.
-Not only does art help to develop the right side of the brain, it also cultivates important skills that benefit a child’s development.
+Creating art expands a child’s ability to interact with the world around them and provides a new set of skills for self-expression and communication.
+Not only does art help to develop the right side of the brain, but it also cultivates important skills that benefit a child’s development.
 But art goes far beyond the tangible statistics measured by studies - it can become a pivotal mode of uninhibited self-expression and amazement for a child.
 Art matters the same way language matters.
 It is a fundamental component of what makes us uniquely human.

 At Our Home Daycare, children have Story Time every day before their nap to unleash their imagination and teach literacy skills essential building blocks as they transition towards becoming independent readers.
 How can you encourage further development of these skills?
 Just keep reading aloud.
 Choosing many different books to read aloud will build your preschooler's vocabulary, help your child learn about various topics, and understand how stories are structured and what characters do in them.
 Understanding these basic concepts will help when kids start formal reading instruction later in school.